 - Education including institutions, degrees granted, dates

-- Ph.D. dissertation title
+- Ph.D. dissertation title and advisor

 - Employment including institutions (including UW), positions, dates